Ebola Virus Disease

 The WHO declared an end to the international public health emergency in West Africa at the end of March 2016.
 By this time, an overall total of more than 28,600 cases and 11,300 deaths had occurred as a result of this Ebola virus outbreak.

 The 2018 Outbreaks in the Democratic Republic of the Congo

-An outbreak of Ebola virus arose in the Democratic Republic of the Congo in early April of 2018 and was reported in early May after two disease cases caused by the Ebola Zaire virus were confirmed in laboratory tests.
-The outbreak was the ninth EVD outbreak in the DRC in the last four decades (the prior one occurred in May 2017).
-The outbreak was declared by the WHO to be over in July.
-There were a total of 54 confirmed or probable cases, including 32 deaths, as a result of this outbreak.
+The first outbreak of Ebola virus in the Democratic Republic of the Congo of 2018 was reported in early May after two cases caused by the Ebola Zaire virus were confirmed in laboratory tests.
+This was the ninth EVD outbreak in the DRC in the last four decades (the prior one occurred in May 2017).
+The outbreak was declared ended by the WHO in July after contacts of confirmed cases who had been vaccinated did not display Ebola virus symptoms within 42 days (double the maximum incubation period for infection).
+In total, there were 54 confirmed or probable cases, including 32 deaths, as a result of this outbreak, which was confined to regions within the northwestern part of the country.
+The four cases in the large urban center of Mbandaka, a major transportation hub, had caused the greatest concern.